 - To uplift feelings of sadness, stabilize emotional highs and lows, and help with energy, try Blissful Joy formula.

 No matter what your body type, it’s important to remind yourself that things have a way of working out.
-The more you can focus on the upside, the better you can create something positive out of these extraordinary times.
-The founder of vpk by Maharishi Ayurveda was fond of saying, “What we put our attention on grows in our lives.”
-So treat yourself to some positive news every day, stay in touch with friends, and enjoy the undivided attention of your family.
+The more you can focus on the upside, the better you can create something positive out of stressful times.
+The founder of Maharishi AyurVeda was fond of saying, “What we put our attention on grows in our lives.”
+So treat yourself to some positive news every day, prioritize relationships with friends, and enjoy the undivided attention of your family.
 Wishing you good health and happiness.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.